cityji/database-design/readme.md

 <b>Usage</b>
 <br>
-This program can be used to write entries like attandence or any dataas per requirement. in orer and later that data can be viewed on html ..
+This program can be used to write entries like Phone Directory or any dataas per requirement. in orer and later that data can be viewed on html ..

 it can store related value .. and can be seen via any web-browser